Dolomites

 Explore

-This bustling town in the heart of the Dolomites is a major hub for locals and visitors and the perfect place to enjoy delicious Italian coffee and scrumptious strudel before another big trekking day.
+Surrounded by towering peaks, including the iconic Tofane, Cristallo, and Cinque Torri, this bustling town in the heart of the Dolomites is a major hub for locals and visitors and the perfect place to enjoy delicious Italian coffee and scrumptious strudel before another big trekking day.
+Its charming pedestrian streets are perfect for leisurely strolls, and the historic center features picturesque churches and charming squares.

 This friendly, secluded cosmopolitan mountain village is known for its Michelin-starred restaurants, stunning chalets and glorious sunshine.
 It offers a picture-perfect Italian Alps experience with fairytale vistas of the toothed peaks of the Dolomites.

-A Village nestled within the Fodom valley at the base of the imposing Sella massif.
-Offers some of the most beautiful peaks of the Dolomites.
+This tiny and charming village nestled within the Fodom valley at the base of the imposing Sella massif offers views of some of the most beautiful and breathtaking peaks of the Dolomites.
+Arabba is home to many of the ancient Ladin traditions that make the Dolomites so unique and appealing.

 Austria meets Italy in this town hidden away in the mountainous region of South Tyrol.
 Don’t miss the 5300-year-old corpse named Ötzi.